Despite being at the centre of things geographically, Eday is often overlooked by visitors.

 Eday has an excellent community shop with petrol and diesel pumps, and there’s also a fantastic hostel with camping and caravan facilities.

 Travel to and from Eday is easy.
-There's a daily ferry service, weekly flights on each Wednesday and an inter-isles ferry during the summer.
-Accommodation and car and bike hire are available.
+There's a daily ferry service, weekly flights on Wednesdays and an inter-isles ferry during the summer.

 Eday position at the centre of Orkney's north isles means it has plenty of connections to the mainland.

 Orkney Ferries has a daily service linking Eday and Kirkwall for passengers and vehicles.